- Travel and Places»

 Insulin: Famous Canadian medical breakthrough announced in the winter of 1921 credited to two Canadians: Sir Frederick Banting and his assistant Charles Best.

 Churchill: It really is nothing like Parliament Hill.
-Residing in this community are approximately one polar bear per every five residents.
-So it is indeed a rather exciting little Canadian community to set up a homestead in.
+Residing in this community are approximately one polar bear for every five residents.
+This makes it a very exciting little Canadian community to set up a homestead in.

 Niagara Falls: Half Canadian and half U.S. these Falls sit between the two cities of Niagra Falls, Ontario and Niagra Falls, New York.